Publisher: Mindscape (1990)

 Publisher: Bandai (1989)

-Monster Party is a weird, side-scrolling platformer that tries to adopt a Halloween theme.
-The game's shoestring budget is evident by its cheesy intro about a boy returning from a baseball game who spots a bright star in the night sky.
-According to the game, "The beauty of the star made his eyes moist so he didn't notice that the star fell and landed right in front of him."
-Wow, that is just awful
+During the intro to Monster Party a little boy spots a falling star.
+"The beauty of the star made his eyes moist so he didn't notice that the star fell and landed right in front of him."
+Prose like that is one reason I adore classic games.
+That is one big bucket of awful

 Monster Truck Rally